-We all know content marketing is important for healthcare organizations, and many appear to be doing an effective job getting the ball rolling creating content for their institution.
+Content marketing is vital for healthcare organizations, so it’s not surprising that 83% are in some capacity engaging with content marketing.
+Yet, 58% state their efforts as only somewhat effective.
 One of the questions we hear most often from our clients in healthcare is how to create content that resonates with their audience, in addition to adding value to their organization.
 With the changing (and challenging) landscape of the healthcare industry, it’s difficult to know where to start.

 The good news is, there is plenty of opportunity (even with HIPAA compliance in mind) to develop an effective patient-centered content marketing strategy.

 First things first.
 As marketers, your time and budget will be measured come year end, and we need to ensure each of the strategies created tie into business goals.
 Start by determining the ultimate goals of your marketing efforts.
 Increase PCP visits?
 Shift non-emergency ER visits to local Walk-In clinics?
 Improve awareness about cancer treatment quality?
 Whatever they may be, identify the goals that matter to you, and find ways to align marketing efforts to those objectives.

 Perhaps there’s a need for better education about what requires ER vs. Walk-In treatment.
 Or community members are unaware of insurance needs or options available to them that ultimately affect your bottom line.
 Whatever the challenge may be, there’s likely a piece of content that can help support its resolution.

 For content to be used/read/shared/watched it needs to be valuable to your audience.
 This can include patients and other relevant stakeholders.
 Of course, there will always be messages you need to communicate that they don’t necessarily *want* to hear.
 But there are a number of ways you can help improve engagement with your patient-centered content marketing.